tarof429/stuckathome/vue/VueBasicsAndCoreConcepts.md

 ## Shortcuts

 A shortcut for `v-on:click` is `@click`.
+Note: it is not :click!

 A shortcut for `v-bind:value` is `:value`.

 ## Dynamic Styling

 The `basics-10-styling-starting-setup` is an example of how to do dynamic styling with Vue.
 There are two ways to do this.
 One way is shown below.
 This example uses the `@click` event listener along with the `v-bind:style` (or just `:style`) dynamic styling attribute to dynamically set the CSS style on an element.
+Note that we define the style as an object.
 Below:

 ```html
 <div class="demo" :style="{borderColor: boxASelected ? 'red' : '#ccc'}" @click="boxSelected('A')"></div>